 Cats have four tabby patterns:

 Classic tabby – Dark bold and clearly defined markings, on a lighter background.
-Lines, swirls, and whorls which are unbroken on the top of the cat and swirled along the sides, with barring on the legs and rings around the tail.
+Lines, swirls, and whorls are unbroken on the top of the cat and swirled along the sides, with barring on the legs and rings around the tail.

 Mackerel tabby – Clearly defined, vertical stripes going around the cat’s body.
 Mackerel stripes are narrower than those on the classic tabby.
 Legs have bracelets, and the tail is barred.